nameisprajwal/resume/Family/Output/ALL_UNITS_V3_ACTIVE.md

   * *Year:* March 2023 | *Marks:* 10
   * *Year:* September 2023 | *Marks:* 10
   * *Year:* August/September 2024 | *Marks:* 10

-### VERSION A

-#### Introduction

-The succession of property of a male Hindu dying intestate represents the paradigmatic application of Hindu succession law.
-While the Hindu Succession Act, 1956, has been substantially amended, particularly to equalize female succession through the 2005 amendment, the basic framework for male succession remains largely unchanged.
-Understanding male succession requires examination of the statutory hierarchy, the distinctions between ancestral and self-acquired property, and the operation of per stirpes succession principles within the Hindu legal framework.

-#### Main Body

-**Distinction Between Ancestral and Self-Acquired Property**

-A foundational principle in Hindu succession is the distinction between ancestral property and self-acquired property:

-1. **Ancestral Property**: Property inherited from ancestors—typically property that has passed through at least two generations in the male line without being partitioned.
-Ancestral property typically includes immovable property (land and buildings) rather than movable property.

-2. **Self-Acquired Property**: Property acquired through an individual's own effort, resources, or expenditure.
-The acquirer possesses plenary rights over self-acquired property during lifetime and through will.

-**Succession to Ancestral Property—The Per Stirpes Principle**

-Succession to ancestral property operates on the per stirpes principle (also called "by right of representation").
-This means that if a son pre-deceases the father, the son's share goes to the son's children (grandsons or granddaughters), not to surviving sons.

-**The Succession Hierarchy for Ancestral Property (Class I Heirs)**

-Class I heirs, listed in Schedule I to the Act, inherit ancestral property in the following order:

-**First Series**: The widow and children in the following order:
-1. Widow
-2. Son and Daughter (equally after 2005 amendment)
-3. Son of pre-deceased son and Daughter of pre-deceased son (equally representing their deceased father)
-4. Widow of pre-deceased son

-**Second Series** (if no first series heirs):
-1. Mother
-2. Brother and Sister (equally)
-3. Son and Daughter of pre-deceased brother (representing deceased brother)
-4. Son and Daughter of pre-deceased sister (representing deceased sister)

-**Succession to Self-Acquired Property**

-Self-acquired property, not subject to coparcenary restrictions, devolves according to the succession order but without the complication of ancestral property rules.

-**First to Succeed**: The widow and children (sons and daughters equally) and widow of pre-deceased sons.

-**If no above heirs exist**: Mother, brothers, sisters, and their descendants.

-**If no relatives exist**: Property escheats to the State.

-**The Impact of the 2005 Amendment on Male Succession**

-The Hindu Succession (Amendment) Act, 2005, substantially altered the succession framework:

-1. **Daughters as Co-Parceners**: Daughters now inherit ancestral property as co-parceners equal to sons.
-This fundamentally altered the male-centric succession structure.

-2. **Grandchildren Through Daughters**: Daughters' children now represent their deceased mother in succession to the male's ancestral property.
-Previously, only grandsons through sons were recognized.

-3. **Widow Rights Expansion**: Widows' succession rights were expanded to encompass ancestral property more comprehensively.

-**Practical Application Through Examples**

-**Example 1**: Male with widow, two sons, and one daughter dies intestate with only ancestral property.
-Each child (including the daughter) receives an equal share, and the widow receives an equal share.
-If property value is 400 units, widow receives 100, each child receives 100 (totaling 400).

-**Example 2**: Male with no widow, but two sons (one predeceased) with two grandsons, and one living son dies intestate.
-The grandson of the predeceased son represents his father and takes 1/3 share (the predeceased son's entitlement).
-The living son takes 1/3 directly.
-The second grandson of the predeceased son also takes 1/3 (representing his father alongside his brother).

-**Class II Heirs—Secondary Succession**

-If no Class I heirs exist, property passes to Class II heirs (listed in Schedule II), which includes:

-- Father
-- Brother and Sister
-- Nephew and Niece (son and daughter of predeceased brother or sister)
-- Grandson and Granddaughter (through sons)
-- Great-grandson and Great-granddaughter
-- Uncle (paternal)
-- Aunt (paternal)
-- Cousin
-- Other specified relatives

-**Doctrine of Pious Obligation**

-An important doctrine in male succession is the doctrine of "pious obligation."
-This principle holds that the son is obligated (has pious duty) to pay debts incurred by the father for legitimate family purposes or for performance of religious duties.
-However, this obligation is limited to ancestral property only, not the son's self-acquired property.
-Modern law has substantially restricted the application of this doctrine.

-**Devolution of Office and Religious Endowments**

-When a male is a Mahant (head of a religious institution) or holder of a religious office, special succession rules apply.
-The office typically devolves to a designated successor or the most suitable disciple, not necessarily according to ordinary succession rules.
-The property associated with the office is held in trust for the religious institution rather than individually.

-**Non-Succession Cases**

-Certain categories do not inherit:

-1. **Illegitimate Children** (prior to certain legislative modifications): Though recent amendments have granted succession rights to illegitimate children in several states.

-2. **Adopted Children** (if not validly adopted): Persons not validly adopted under Hindu Adoption and Maintenance Act have no succession rights.

-3. **Persons Disqualified by Law**: Persons convicted of certain crimes or disqualified by specific statutes.

-#### Conclusion

-The succession of property of a male Hindu dying intestate follows a comprehensive statutory framework distinguishing ancestral from self-acquired property and employing the per stirpes principle to ensure representative succession for grandchildren of predeceased heirs.
-The succession hierarchy prioritizes the widow and direct descendants, followed by collateral relatives if no linear descendants exist.
-The 2005 amendment fundamentally altered the male-centric character of succession by granting daughters full co-parcenary status and recognizing grandchildren through daughters.
-The framework reflects Hindu jurisprudential principles of family succession while incorporating constitutional values of equality.
-The contemporary statutory regime provides clear rules applicable across the entire Hindu community, though certain doctrines (like pious obligation) and special circumstances (religious endowments) require careful analysis.

----
-### VERSION B

 ### Introduction